 - Nationality: Scholarship is open to both domestic and international women students.

 Eligible Countries: Scholarship is open to both domestic and international women students.

 Entrance Requirements: To be eligible, applicants must:

 - Be an International student, an Australian citizen, a New Zealand Citizen, an Australian permanent resident, or holder of a permanent humanitarian visa

 - Be a female student studying full time in an aviation undergraduate or postgraduate course

-- Submit a personal statement of no more than 500 words outlining your interest and passion for aviation and financial need for the scholarship
+- Submit a personal statement of no more than 500 words outlining your interest and passion for aviation and financial need for the opportunity

 - Submit a referee report outlining leadership quality and community participation.

 - How to Apply: Applicants should complete an online application form and submit with all supporting documentation.